Loading...

 Why It Matters

-Creating Texts is a core SACE Stage 2 assessment type that develops skills valued across every profession requiring communication: the ability to craft a purposeful message for a specific audience using deliberate language and structural choices.
-Whether you pursue creative writing, journalism, marketing, law, education or business, the composing skills you develop — controlling voice, structuring arguments, crafting with precision and reflecting on your process — are directly transferable.
-The writer’s statement component also develops metacognitive awareness, teaching you to articulate your own thinking.
-This combination of creative skill and critical self-awareness is one of the most powerful outcomes of the SACE English course.
+Creating Texts is a core SACE Stage 2 assessment type that develops skills valued across every profession requiring communication: the ability to craft a purposeful message for a specific audience using deliberate language, structural and modality-specific craft.
+Whether you pursue creative writing, journalism, marketing, law, education, podcasting or the creative arts, the composing skills you develop — controlling voice, structuring arguments, crafting with precision, calibrating rhetorical appeals and reflecting analytically on your process — are directly transferable.
+The writer's statement component develops metacognitive and analytical awareness, teaching you to articulate your own thinking using the same metalanguage you apply to other texts.
+This combination of creative skill, ethical awareness and critical self-awareness is one of the most powerful outcomes of the SACE Stage 2 English course.

 Key Concepts